Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 - Remove weeds completely, including roots

-- Till to a depth of 6-8 inches for new beds
+- Till or work it into the top 6–8 inches for new beds

 - Level and rake smooth before planting